haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Nothing
 ```

-We can see the pattern, again, where undefined behaviour is encoded using the
+We can see the pattern, again, where no result is encoded using the `Maybe`
-`Maybe` type.
-This allows us to have complete functions with errors at compile
+type.
+This allows us to have complete functions with errors at compile time
-time rather than runtime.
+rather than runtime.

 It is also interesting to note the `Eq a` constraint on the "key" which allows
 the lookup function to do an equality comparison on them.